AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

    <td>
     <p>Fonts</p></td>
    <td>
-    <p>For applying the fonts, a CDN is required.
+    <p>Administrators can contact the Adobe Learning Manager support team at <a ref=mailto:learningmanagersupport@adobe.com> learningmanagersupport@adobe.com</a> for changing fonts.
+For applying the fonts, a CDN is required.
 Also, you must share the font family to be applied.</p>
     <p><b>Note:</b> The font family must be supported on all browsers.</p></td>
   </tr>
   <tr>